Sporky023/CTracker/README.md

   Okay that's gone.
 Now we're in good shape to move directly into the advanced table features.
   First I'm gonna tackle the filtering.
 That's easy as pie, and I should have it in place before I start messing with "check all".

+10:22 pm:
+  Finished with the text.
+Six hours have elapsed.
+  Only implemented half the features, but I also updated the project to the current era.
+  And I think I did it all pretty solidly.
+  And the infrastructure's in place to handle the submission of the checkboxes (whether you make the table a form, or use js to compile the checkboxes into a request).
+  Note the "next_url" method in the countries controller will later contain a conditional:
+    if the array is one element
+      redirect to the show.
+    If multiple elements,
+      redirect to the index.

+  There you have it.
+I hope my code is readable :)